GClarte/ABCG/README.md

 Hierarchical Model.R contains the code for the simple normal hierarchical model;

+Hierarchical Model dim1.R contains the code for the simple normal hierarchical model in dimension 1;

 heat equation.R for the full dependency;

 toydata, toyparam and toyparamsig contains the data used for the toy example of the hierarchical Moving average;